 - J. Boaden, oils (as Orestes), Garr.
 Club

 - P. Hollins, plaster bust, Royal Shakespeare Theatre

 - D. Maclise, oils (after , 1849–50), V&A

 - D. Maclise, oils, Drury Lane Theatre, London

-- D. Maclise, portrait (as Werner), V&A, theatre collections
+- D. Maclise, portrait (as Werner), Theatre Museum, London

 - attrib.
 D. Maclise, watercolour, NPG